Psychiatric medications, also known as psychotropic medication, play an important role in the treatment and management of mental illness.

 Myth: Side effects are worse than the illness

-It's important to remember that while some medications may cause ongoing side-effects, doctors try to balance the risks and benefits so your treatment is an improvement over what would happen if the condition wasn't treated.
+SANE recommends working with your health professionals to try to balance the risks and benefits of your treatment, and to consider whether your current experience is an improvement over what would happen if the illness wasn't treated.
 If you have concerns, have a conversation with your doctor.

 Myth: I can take medication when I feel like it